Automattic/wp-calypso/client/state/utils/README.md

 Utils
 ========

-A module for those little helpers that need to interact woth the store.
+A module for those little helpers that need to interact with the store.

 # Actions
 Used in combination with the Redux store instance `dispatch` function, actions can be used in manipulating the current global state.